libertylocked/webscripthook/README.md

  - The configuration file should be at GTAV/scripts/WebScriptHook/WebScriptHook.ini
  - The DLLs should be at GTAV/scripts/WebScriptHook/*.dll
  - The server exe should be at GTAV/scripts/WebScriptHook/webscripthook-server.exe
-- You need to allow "webscripthook-server.exe" to communicate through firewall
 - Run the game

 # WebScriptHook apps